Skip to main content

 Gilani suggests those with diabetes can improve their mental health by seeking professional help.

-"For people newly diagnosed with diabetes, referral to an education programme can help them feel more empowered to manage the condition and to gain peer support from others with the condition."
+"For people newly diagnosed with diabetes, referral to an education programme can help them feel more empowered to manage the condition.
+They may also receive peer support from others who've experienced similar health issues."

 symptom checker